Parisha-Agrawal/Prolog-Projects/README.md

 # Prolog-Projects
+### Semester - 2
+### Instructor - Dr. Vinayak Abrol
-Some projects using prolog like dfs, trip recommendation etc
+Some projects using prolog like Dfs, Trip recommendation, etc